Skip to main content

 Then the page title should contain "TodoMVC"

-And my todo list should not be displayed
+And my todo list should be empty

 Web element selectors